princeasaregh/github_website_creation_template/setup.md

 rm `specify files to remove`
 ```

+- Edit the `README` file to suit your space.

+- Edit the course title in `index.md`.

+- Edit the course title and github link in `_quarto.yml`.

+- Some minimal files exists in `materials/`  directory.
+Edit the materials/_chapters.yml file to include a link to any new materials/... you create.

 - Rename the two files with surfix `.code-workspace`and `.Rproj`to the appropriate names.
 ```bash
 mv github_website_creation_template.code-workspace `name_of_repo_directory`.code-workspace